dyozie/greenplum-for-kubernetes/doc/markdown/deploy-pxf.md

 # Deploying PXF with Greenplum

-This section describes procedures for deploying a <%=vars.product_name %> cluster with the Greenplum platform extension framework (PXF) on Kubernetes.
+This section describes procedures for deploying a {{#include ./product_name.md}} cluster with the Greenplum platform extension framework (PXF) on Kubernetes.

-## <a id="about"></a>About PXF with <%=vars.product_name_long %>
+## <a id="about"></a>About PXF with {{#include ./product_name_long.md}}

-When you deploy PXF to <%=vars.product_name_long %>, the Greenplum Operator creates one or more dedicated pods, or _replicas_, to host the PXF server instances.
+When you deploy PXF to {{#include ./product_name_long.md}}, the Greenplum Operator creates one or more dedicated pods, or _replicas_, to host the PXF server instances.
 This differs from Greenplum deployed to other platforms, where a PXF server instance is deployed to each Greenplum segment host.
-With <%=vars.product_name_long %>, you can choose to deploy as many PXF server _replicas_ as needed to provide redundancy should a PXF pod fail and to distribute load.
+With {{#include ./product_name_long.md}}, you can choose to deploy as many PXF server _replicas_ as needed to provide redundancy should a PXF pod fail and to distribute load.

 When deploying to Kubernetes, you store all PXF configuration files for a cluster externally, on an S3 data source.
 The deployment manifest file then specifies the S3 bucket-path to use for downloading the PXF configuration to all configured PXF servers.

 When you install a new Greenplum cluster using the template PXF manifest file, `workspace/samples/my-gp-with-pxf-instance.yaml`, PXF is installed and initialized with a default (empty) PXF configuration directory.
 After deploying the cluster, you can customize the configuration by creating PXF server configurations for multiple data sources, and then redeploy with an updated manifest file to use the PXF configuration in your cluster.

-**Note:** By default, <%=vars.product_name_long %> configures PXF server JVMs with the `-XX:+MaxRAMPercentage=75.0` setting in `PXF_JVM_OPTS`.
+**Note:** By default, {{#include ./product_name_long.md}} configures PXF server JVMs with the `-XX:+MaxRAMPercentage=75.0` setting in `PXF_JVM_OPTS`.
 This enables PXF to use most of the memory available in its container.
 The setting differs from PXF in other deployment environments, where PXF servers are deployed alongside Greenplum Segments and a fixed JVM memory size (`-Xmx2g -Xms1g` by default) is used to avoid competing for memory resources.
-See [Starting, Stopping, and Restarting PXF](https://gpdb.docs.pivotal.io/5latest/pxf/cfginitstart_pxf.html) in the <%=vars.product_name %> documentation for information about other runtime configuration options.
+See [Starting, Stopping, and Restarting PXF](https://gpdb.docs.pivotal.io/5latest/pxf/cfginitstart_pxf.html) in the {{#include ./product_name.md}} documentation for information about other runtime configuration options.

 ## <a id="initialize"></a>Deploying a New Greenplum Cluster with PXF Enabled

-Follow these steps to deploy a new <%=vars.product_name %> cluster on Kubernetes with PXF enabled.
+Follow these steps to deploy a new {{#include ./product_name.md}} cluster on Kubernetes with PXF enabled.
 (To add the PXF service to an existing Greenplum cluster, see [Adding PXF to an Existing Greenplum Cluster](#add).)

 You can deploy PXF servers either in their default, initialized state, or you can use an existing PXF configuration, stored in an S3 bucket location, to use as the PXF configuration for your cluster.

-See also [Configuring PXF Servers](#configure) for information about how to create and apply PXF server configurations to a <%=vars.product_name %> cluster in Kubernetes.
+See also [Configuring PXF Servers](#configure) for information about how to create and apply PXF server configurations to a {{#include ./product_name.md}} cluster in Kubernetes.

 1. Use the procedure described in [Deploying or Redeploying a Greenplum Cluster](deploy-operator.html) to deploy the cluster, but use the `samples/my-gp-with-pxf-instance.yaml` as the basis for your deployment.
 Copy the file into your `/workspace` directory.
 For example: